seanox/xml-micro-exchange-php/README.md

 Requests without storage identifier (see [manual](manual/README.md#manual)) are responded with status 400.__

-It is a small server (1 Core, 512 MB, 10 GB SSD) in a big datacenter -- but apparently enough.
+It is a small server (1 Core, 1 GB, 10 GB SSD) in a big datacenter -- but apparently enough.
 __Sponsors are always welcome.__
 The project needs ~~a good and simple domain~~ and if possible more power.
 It costs about 5 Euro per month for 65536 x 1024 kB with double CPU cores